High Museum of Art Camps: Frequently Asked Questions

 How will lunch work?

-Campers and staff will eat their lunches outside with each camp pod distanced from the other camp pods.
+Campers and staff will eat their lunches outside.
 The classrooms will be used for rainy days.

 Will my child still have access to the Museum galleries during camp?

 Campers will be given access to the galleries throughout their camp experience.

 Aftercare starts at 4 p.m. and ends at 6 p.m.
 Parents/caregivers/guardians should park on 16th Street for aftercare pickup.
 If staff is not present, take your assigned carpool number and approach the window of the Education Center.
 A staff member will bring your camper to you.

 During aftercare, your camper may be with other campers or staff who are not in their same camp pod.
 Face coverings and social distancing will be required.

 We ask that all campers leave electronic devices, including cell phones, at home.
 If a camper needs to contact a parent or guardian, our camp staff can assist.
 If you need to contact your camper, please call us at 404-800-0547.

 Registration and Cancellation

 Which age group should I register my child for?